Google Ads

 Most underperformance in Google Ads is not caused by bids first.
 It is caused by weak structure.

 A clean account separates fundamentally different traffic types so they can be read and managed properly.
 Brand traffic behaves differently from non-brand acquisition.
-Competitor targeting behaves differently again.
-Remarketing reflects a different stage of the journey.
-Performance Max behaves differently from keyword-based Search.
+Competitor targeting behaves differently from remarketing.
+Shopping behaves differently from Search.
+Performance Max behaves differently from keyword-based campaigns.

-When those traffic types are blended together, the account becomes harder to interpret and harder to improve.
+When these traffic types are blended together, reporting becomes harder to interpret and optimization becomes less reliable.

-Within campaigns, structure should follow intent rather than volume alone.
+Structure should follow intent, not volume alone.
 Each campaign, ad group, asset group, or product grouping should represent a clear user motivation.

 Naming conventions may feel operational, but they matter.
 A readable account is an optimizable account.